TTFH/TDLL/README.md

 ## Extended Teardown API - DLL

+# This DLL only works on Teardown 1.5.4 public branch Build 14242552 from 2/May/2024 and will stop working after the next game update, make sure to remove it by verifying the game files on Steam.

 ### What it does:
 - Provides a DLL that can be used to extend the Teardown API
 - Implements the functions listed below